thradams/cake/docs/remove_phase_2.md

 Phase 2, works as being a preprocessor of the preprocessor, it does not make any distinction or judgment about where the backslash character `\` followed by a newline can be used.
 This allows it to be used in nonsensical places like in the middle of identifiers, punctuations and `//single-line comment`.
-We propose removing Phase 2 and handling the backslash character `\` followed by a newline in Phase 3.
+I propose we remove Phase 2 and handle the backslash character `\` followed by a newline in Phase 3.

 ## Phase 3 (modified)